 My Hermit Crab Is Too Big For Its Shell

 Keep spare shells in the tank ready for a hermit crab needing to change shells.
-However, sometimes hermit crabs reject all the shells on offer, and you’re none the wiser.

-It is difficult to track a hermit crab’s growth accurately.
+It’s hard to track a hermit crab’s growth accurately.
 Instead, perform a quick visual test to monitor when a hermit crab needs a new shell.

-This isn’t the most reliable way to judge when a hermit crab needs a shell change.
 Hermit crabs change shells roughly twice every 12-18 months, so keep a wide variety in the tank.

 Hermit crabs may also change shells on a whim.
 If a hermit crab finds a shell it likes more than its current shell, it may swap immediately.
-If it’s preparing to molt, it may swap shells in preparation.
+If it’s preparing to molt, it may change shells in preparation.

 Best Shells for Hermit Crabs